Facebook’s plan for radical transparency was too radical

 Sheen has been collecting his own data from Facebook to study networks of propaganda targeted at Latin American and U.S. users that he believes are orchestrated by the Venezuelan government.
 Without the data Facebook promised at the outset, the investigation will be significantly limited and could lose its funding.

 Other research groups awarded $50,000 grants as part of Social Science One are studying how Facebook may have influenced civic engagement, elections, and news consumption in countries including Taiwan, Brazil, and Germany.

-Glaisyer said the funders are still discussing their support for further research, including a second round of 13 projects that have yet to be announced.
+Since the deadline late last month, Glaisyer said the funders have been discussing their support for further research, including a second round of 13 projects that have yet to be announced.
 Researchers who have already received funding won’t be asked to return it, and those that can make use of the more limited dataset, like investigators in Italy and Chile, will continue to be funded.

 However, Facebook, the funders cautioned in August, can’t “offer a definitive timetable for when the full set of proposed data can be made available.”

-The uncertainty has raised questions about Facebook’s commitment to transparency and frayed an already fragile trust between the platform and academics.
-“It really remains to be seen if this is a marketing project for Facebook to increase its goodwill, as it’s being seen to do something, or whether it actually pans out as being something that’s actually going to be beneficial to researchers and therefore to society,” says Sam Woolley, a disinformation researcher and assistant professor at the University of Texas at Austin, who is not directly involved in Social Science One.
+The ongoing uncertainty over the future of the project has led to more frustrations among academics, raised questions about Facebook’s commitment to transparency and frayed an already fragile trust between the platform and academics.

+“It really remains to be seen if this is a marketing project for Facebook to increase its goodwill, as it’s being seen to do something, or whether it actually pans out as being something that’s actually going to be beneficial to researchers and therefore to society,” says Sam Woolley, a disinformation researcher and assistant professor at the University of Texas at Austin who is not directly involved in Social Science One.
 “Everyone supports it, but if it doesn’t result in anything, it’s almost worse than if Facebook had never done anything.”

 Moving slow and not breaking things